![]() |

 The 2000s Meijer Powercell Alkaline design I remember buying often |

 First developed by Sanyo and Tomy as "Every Denchi" (エヴリデンチ) specifically for use in toys and released in 2003 (because apparently all roads lead to Tomy...), Sanyo developed the "modern" consumer rechargeable battery in the 2000s and released the first generation of Eneloop nickel-metal hydride type rechargeables batteries in 2005.
 In late 2008 Panasonic announced plans to acquire a controlling share of Sanyo and bring it in as a subsidiary.
 Eneloop batteries were apparently the last product still sold under the Sanyo name in Japan for a time, with other products being discontinued or rebadged as Panasonic before Eneloops were integrated into Panasonic's battery range alongside their existing Evolta range.
-In addition to slightly increased capacity over the generations as well as larger C and D types with appropriate capacities they all feature pretty good charge retention, and they often come pre-charged.
-In the last few years I have seen more retail and store brands selling NiMH rechargeables and they can be bought online in many sizes and combinations.
-I remember using nickel-cadmium style rechargeables as a kid with toys that chewed through batteries (mostly Rokenbok) and nowadays I pretty much only use these types of rechargeables in my toys and devices.
+In addition to slightly increased capacity over the generations as well as larger C and D types with appropriate capacities they all feature pretty good charge retention and often come pre-charged.
+In the last few years I have seen more retail and store brands selling NiMH rechargeables and they can be bought online in many sizes and combinations - and from many different brands.
+I remember using nickel-cadmium style rechargeables as a kid with toys that chewed through batteries (mostly Rokenbok) and nowadays I pretty much only use these NiMH rechargeables in my toys and devices.
 Passive diameter-adapters are sometimes included with sets of these batteries to let them power C and D-cell devices (the C and D sizes are only sold directly to some markets, although they can be bought online).
-I balk at the prospect of paying for one-time-use batteries to play with in my own toys and would much rather employ a small fleet of these batteries and chargers
+I balk at the prospect of paying for one-time-use batteries to play with in my own toys and would much rather employ a small fleet of these batteries and chargers.